 (iii) Customer Service Costs.
-Ryanair has entered into agreements with external contractors at certain airports for ticketing, passenger and aircraft handling, and other services (including the use of self-service kiosks) that management believes can be more cost-efficiently provided by third parties.
+Ryanair has entered into agreements with external contractors at certain airports for ticketing, passenger and aircraft handling, and other services (including the growing use of self-service kiosks) that management believes can be more cost-efficiently provided by third parties.
 Ryanair negotiates competitive rates for such services by negotiating fixed-price, multi-year contracts.
 The development of its own internet booking facility has allowed Ryanair to eliminate travel agent commissions.
 As part of its strategic initiatives, and the Always Getting Better ("AGB") customer experience program launched in 2013, the Company has broadened its distribution base by making Ryanair's fares available to bricks & mortar travel agents and corporate travel booking tools via GDSs Travelport (trading as Galileo and Worldspan), Amadeus and Sabre, as well as Concur and Kyte.
-Direct sales via the Ryanair website and mobile app (including through referrals from authorised OTAs under 'direct distribution agreements' - see: The Company faces risks related to unauthorized use of information from the Company's website) continues to be the main generator of scheduled passenger revenues.
+Direct sales via the Ryanair website and mobile app (including through referrals from authorized OTAs under 'direct distribution agreements' - see: The Company faces risks related to unauthorized use of information from the Company's website) continues to be the main generator of scheduled passenger revenues.

 (iv) Airport Access and Handling Costs.
 Ryanair prioritizes airports that offer competitive prices.
-The Ryanair Group's record of delivering a consistently high volume of passenger traffic growth at many airports has allowed it to negotiate favorable growth contracts with such airports.
-Since the launch of AGB (2013), the Company has accessed more primary airports, which typically have higher airport charges and greater competition along with slot limitations.
+Ryanair's record of delivering a consistently high volume of passenger traffic growth at many airports has allowed it to negotiate favorable growth contracts with such airports.
+Since the launch of AGB (in 2013), the Company has accessed more primary airports, which typically have higher airport charges and greater competition along with slot limitations.
 Secondary and regional airports generally do not have slot requirements or other operating restrictions that can increase operating expenses and limit the number of allowed take-offs and landings.
 Ryanair endeavors to reduce its airport charges by opting, when practicable, for less expensive gate locations as well as outdoor boarding stairs, rather than jetways, which are more expensive and operationally less efficient to use.
 Ryanair requires all passengers to check-in on the Internet, which reduces waiting times at airports and speeds a passenger's journey from arrival at the airport to boarding, as well as significantly reducing airport handling costs.
-Ryanair also charges a checked-bag fee, which is payable on the Internet at the time of booking or post booking and is aimed at reducing the number of bags carried by passengers in order to further reduce handling and CO2 costs.
 See "Item 3.
 Key information-Risks related to the Company-The Company faces risks related to its internet reservations operations and its elimination of airport check-in facilities."

 Taking advantage of digital platforms.
-Ryanair's reservation system operates under a hosting agreement with Navitaire which currently extends to November 2027.
+Ryanair's reservation system operates under a multi-year hosting agreement with Navitaire.
 As part of the implementation of the reservation system, Navitaire developed an Internet booking facility.
 The Ryanair system allows Internet users to access its host reservation system and to make and pay for confirmed reservations in real time through the Ryanair.com website.
 The Company also has a mobile app which makes it simpler and easier for customers to book Ryanair flights.
 The website and app also offer customers the ability to add additional discretionary products on day of travel (e.g. checked bags, priority boarding, preferred seating and fast track).
-Ryanair has continued to invest in its website with the key features being personalization, a "My-Ryanair" account, easier booking flow and more content.
+Ryanair has continued to invest in its website and mobile app with the key features being personalization, a "MyRyanair" account, easier booking flow and more content.
 These features make Ryanair's website faster, intuitive and fully responsive for mobile devices.
 The "MyRyanair" registration service, which allows customers to securely store their personal and payment details, has also significantly quickened the booking process and made it easier for customers to book a flight.
-Membership of "My-Ryanair" is automatic for all bookings.
+Membership of "MyRyanair" is automatic for all bookings.
 Ryanair will endeavor to continue to improve its website and mobile app through a series of ongoing upgrades.